microsoft/vscode-docs/docs/languages/rust.md

 ![Rust extension banner](images/rust/rust-analyzer-extension.png)

->**Note**: There is also another popular Rust extension in the VS Code Marketplace (extension ID: rust-lang.rust) but this extension will soon be deprecated and rust-analyzer will be the recommended VS Code Rust extension by rust-lang.org.
+>**Note**: There is also another popular Rust extension in the VS Code Marketplace (extension ID: rust-lang.rust) but this extension is deprecated and rust-analyzer is the recommended VS Code Rust extension by rust-lang.org.

 ## Installation